Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey

-RL is a training framework for sequential decision-making agents that interact with an environment.
-Agents take actions in the environment and receive feedback, in terms of numerical rewards, according to the compliance of these actions for the task at hand.
+RL is a training framework in the Machine Learning (ML) family for sequential decision-making agents that interact with an environment.
+Agents take actions in the environment and receive numerical rewards as feedback for how well those actions comply with the task at hand.
 The objective of an RL agent is to learn a policy, a mapping from states to actions, which maximizes the expected cumulative reward through time.